 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-Today's task, Why is cancer so rare in elephants?, creates an opportunity for students to look at examples of how the genetic makeup of elephants affect their ability to develop or not develop cancer.
-Students engage in science and engineering practices to figure out why genetics make elephants seemingly, immune to developing cancer.
+Today's task, Why is cancer so rare in elephants?, creates an opportunity for students to look at examples of how the genetic makeup of elephants affects their ability to develop or not develop cancer.
+Students engage in science and engineering practices to figure out why genetics make elephants seemingly immune to developing cancer.

 Before you begin the task, you may want to access the accompanying Why is cancer so rare in elephants? slides.

-Cancer is a topic that is often covered in high school biology class when learning about cells.
+Cancer is a topic that is often covered in high school biology class when teaching about cells.
 Often it is used at the end of a unit as an example of what happens when cells do not divide properly, or divide uncontrollably without regulatory mechanisms.
-As many, if not all, students are familiar with cancer in some way it is often a topic that is disused at a surface level of understanding.
-However, when used as a phenomena, it can allow for students to use cancer as a vehicle for understanding.
+As many, if not all, students are familiar with cancer in some way, it is often a topic that is disused at a surface level of understanding.
+However, when used as a phenomenon, it can enable students to use cancer as a vehicle for understanding.
 For today's Daily Do, we use the table (pictured above) to prompt students to think about cancer differently than they have in the past.

-Many traditional class discussions focus on cause, treatment and prevention of cancer.
-Today, we look at cancer from a new perspective - why some animals rarely get cancer.
-Although there are several animals that have a very low incidence of cancer, today, students will dig into figuring out Why is cancer so rare in elephants?
-What is going on with the elephants?
+Many traditional class discussions focus on cause, treatment, and prevention of cancer.
+Today, we examine cancer from a new perspective: why some animals rarely develop cancer.
+Although several species of animals have a very low incidence of cancer, today students will figure out Why is cancer so rare in elephants?
+What is happening with the elephants?
 Let's investigate!

 Have students observe the table on slide 2 and write down what they notice about the data presented.
-This is a critical step in eliciting further questions about why some organisms seem more susceptible to developing cancer and other organisms are not.
-Our goal here is to promote student thinking about questions they have related to this.
-ALL student questions are okay at this point.
-Our goal is to motivate curiosity and not distinguish between "good questions" and "bad questions" or "right questions" and "wrong questions".
+This step is critical in eliciting further questions about why some organisms seem more susceptible to developing cancer and other organisms are not.
+Our goal is to promote student thinking about questions they have related to this.
+All student questions are acceptable at this point.
+We want to motivate curiosity and not distinguish between "good questions" and "bad questions" or "right questions" and "wrong questions."
 Common questions will arise for most students, which is what this task builds upon.

-Guidance: It is important to allow time for thinking.
-Many students have ideas and questions but need time to formulate their idea or question into words.
-Some students may also benefit from writing things down first before they share.
-As adults we may be tempted to give them questions we feel might be important to explore, however we need to refrain from this and allow our students to practice asking their own questions.
-Our goal here is for students to consider all of the data they are seeing in the graph and to come up with questions around this data.
+Guidance.
+It is important to allow time for thinking.
+Many students have ideas and questions, but need time to formulate their idea or question into words.
+Some students may also benefit from writing their thoughts first before they share.
+As adults, we may be tempted to give them questions we feel might be important to explore; however, we need to refrain from this and allow our students to practice asking their own questions.
+Our goal here is for students to consider all of the data they are seeing in the graph and to develop questions around this data.

-Connection Guidance: Students may make connections to previous concepts in other grade levels.
-For example, students may mention that when cells divide wrong they can cause a tumor.
-They may also bring up ideas of how to 'kill' cancerous cells through a variety of different treatment options.
-We know that many students have been affected from cancer and want to ensure we are sensitive to their past experiences.
-It will be important that we acknowledge and validate what each students bring to the table but also move the discussion forward.
+Connection Guidance.
+Students may make connections to previous concepts in other grade levels.
+For example, students may mention that when cells divide incorrectly, they can cause a tumor.
+They may also bring up ideas of how to "kill" cancerous cells through a variety of different treatment options.
+We know that many students have been affected by cancer and want to ensure we are sensitive to their past experiences.
+It will be important for us to acknowledge and validate what each student brings to the discussion, but also move the discussion forward.

 Narrowing the Scope

-Guidance: It is not necessary (during this activity) for students to figure out the intricacies of the p53 gene.
-The focus right now is not on the stricture and function of the p53, but instead on figuring out how investigating an organism with low risk of cancer could potentially help scientists figure out a way help prevent cancer in organisms that have a higher risk (like humans).
+Guidance.
+It is not necessary (during this activity) for students to figure out the intricacies of the p53 gene.
+The focus now is not on the structure and function of the p53, but on figuring out how investigating an organism with low risk of cancer could potentially help scientists determine a way to help prevent cancer in organisms that have a higher risk (like humans).

-This initial research also lead us to more questions: (Slide 8)
+This initial research also leads us to more questions.
+(Slide 8)

-After gathering information from the video, students will have figured out (slide 9):
+After gathering information from the video, students will have figured out the following (slide 9):

-We engage in a discussion and decide we need to figure out if there are other animals that present at low risk or are elephants the only ones.
-If there are other animals at low risk of developing cancer are they also being studied?
-We feel that these new questions warrant investigation so we engage in additional research.
+We engage in a discussion and decide we need to figure out if other animals present at low risk or if elephants the only ones.
+If other animals are at low risk of developing cancer, are they also being studied?
+We feel that these new questions warrant investigation, so we engage in additional research.

-We engage in additional research by reading an additional article to help us understand more about the relationship between the p53 gene and cancer risk.
+We engage in additional research by reading another article to help us understand more about the relationship between the p53 gene and cancer risk.
 (Slide 11)

-Teacher Guidance: Both articles contain several points of the same information.
-However, the first article, from CNN, is a shorter and easier read and should be considered for students that may struggle with reading.
-If you are using this activity with students in a higher level class the Washington Post article is most appropriate.
+Teacher Guidance.
+Both articles contain several points of the same information.
+However, the first article, from CNN, is a shorter and easier read and should be considered for students who may struggle with reading.
+If you are using this activity with students in a higher-level class, the Washington Post article is most appropriate.

-EXTENSION: For students that are conceptually ready for a deeper dive into learning about how the p53 gene functions, also consider assigning: The p53 Gene and Cancer from HHMI Biointeractive.
+EXTENSION.
+For students who are conceptually ready to delve deeper into learning about how the p53 gene functions, also consider assigning this: The p53 Gene and Cancer from HHMI Biointeractive.
 (Slide 12)

 This tutorial from HHMI BioInteractive describes the structure and function of the p53 protein, how its activity is regulated in cells, and how mutant versions of p53 can lead to cancer.

-Teacher Guidance: At this point, students may want to engage in more research or you could have them engaged in a claim, evidence, reasoning activity.
-Traditionally, the CER activity is presented as a written task, however there are several ways for students to engage in a CER that allows for differentiation.
-Consider offering student choice, including; oral arguments, presentations, informational posters, or creating a public service announcement.
-For more information on other uses the CER see STEM Teaching Tool #17.
+Teacher Guidance.
+At this point, students may want to engage in more research, or you could have them do a claim, evidence, reasoning (CER) activity.
+Traditionally, the CER activity is presented as a written task; however, there are several ways for students to engage in a CER that allows for differentiation.
+Consider offering students a choice, including oral arguments, presentations, and informational posters, or creating a public service announcement.
+For more information on other uses of the CER, see STEM Teaching Tool #17.

-To answer our phenomena question Why is cancer so rare in elephants? we need to take a look back at all of the evidence we have gathered through our research: (slide 15)
+To answer our phenomenon question—Why is cancer so rare in elephants?—we need to look back at all of the evidence we have gathered through our research. (slide 15)

 Looking back, it didn't make sense that an animal that is so big and has so many cells developed cancer at such a low rate.
-We figured out:
+We figured out the following:

-Connection Guidance: Almost everyone as been impacted by cancer in some way by the time they get to high school.
-As this can be a stressful topic for some students, be cautious when asking students to make personal connections about this topic.
+Connection Guidance.
+Almost everyone has been impacted by cancer in some way by the time they reach high school.
+As this can be a stressful topic for some students, be cautious about asking students to make personal connections about this topic.